dustinpfister/blog_posts/_posts/threejs-mesh.md

 ### The source code examples in this post can be found on Github

 The source code examples that I am writing about here can be found in [my test threejs Github repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-mesh).
+This is also where I park the source code exmaples for my [other blog posts on threejs](/categories/three-js/) as well.

 ### Version Numbers matter with three.js